What Supplements Should An Athlete Take?

 Vitamin D can help to give your immune system a boost, which is obviously more important than ever right now in the pandemic.

-It can also help to improve your mood, your muscle growth, and your memory.
+It can also help to improve your mood, your anabolic response, and your memory.
 A lot of people turn to supplements to keep their vitamin D levels up during the dark winter months, and it is essential to athletic performance.

 There are plenty of other vitamins which are an invaluable addition to any athletic supplement.
 Vitamin K2 has not only been linked with reducing inflammation, but it plays a crucial role in combatting the decline in testosterone levels.